mikanikos/Fork-Accountability/docs/1-tendermint-overview.md

 Since these are the two only possible cases, the above reasoning proves that the agreement property is satisfied.

-### Idea behind the proof

-Using simpler words, the idea behind the proof is that it can never happen that there are two sets of *2f + 1* Prevote or Precommit messages in the same round *r* for different values.
-If that would be the case, we'll have at least *f + 1* processes that sent both the messages, which would mean *f + 1* are faulty.
-But at most *f* processes are faulty, so this is impossible.
-Moreover, at most one value can be locked in a round and if a correct process decided value *v* in round *r*, *v* will be locked for all the next rounds after *r* on that height and correct processes will not send Prevote/Precommit message for values different than *v*.
-Therefore, it's clear that *v* will be the only value that could be decided from that moment onwards.

 In conclusion, when more than 1/3 of processes are faulty, a fork can happen and the agreement property of the consensus algorithm could be violated.
 Otherwise, the agreement property is always satisfied.